filipporomani/tempfastmail/README.md

 ```

 2. Set up CloudFlare Email Worker (<b>It's free</b>) which would publish received emails to your instance.
 [You can follow instructions here](https://github.com/kasteckis/tempfastmail/blob/master/docs/CLOUDFLARE_EMAIL_WORKER_SETUP.md).
 3. Visit your website and start receiving emails!
+With email `admin@admin.dev` and password `admin`!

 ## How we create production image?
 ```